May 8, 2018

 He views the arc of his band’s endeavor much in the same colossal sense.

-“We planted our flag and let the world revolve around that,” Osborne says.
+“We planted our flag and let the world revolve around that,” Osborne said.
 “Our music has had an impact on a global level and that’s because we stuck to what we believed in.
 I’m very happy that we did that and I’m very happy that I wasn’t wrong.
 This is what music means.
 Not from a point of arrogance.
 A point of being grateful.
 Again, I’m incredibly grateful.”

-It’s hardly out of line to assume the Melvins newest album possesses some sort of grand connection, be it philosophical, lighthearted or otherwise, to their contemporaries Butthole Surfers.
-When considering facts like the album’s title – which is an obvious nod to the Surfers’ landmark Locust Abortion Technician – that the first song includes a Surfers cover, and that newest Melvins member Jeff Pinkus was a longtime Butthole Surfer himself, the idea of concept album readily creeps to mind.
+It’s hardly out of line to assume the Melvins newest album possesses some sort of grand connection, be it philosophical, lighthearted or otherwise, to their contemporaries, Butthole Surfers.
+When considering facts like the album’s title– which is an obvious nod to the Surfers’ landmark Locust Abortion Technician– that the first song includes a Surfers cover, and that newest Melvins member Jeff Pinkus was a longtime Butthole Surfer himself, the idea of concept album readily creeps to mind.

 Unlike every other topic at play in conversation, Buzzo is quick to dismiss this idea.